Workshops

 Macroscopic Reading through Text Mining

+This workshop offers an introduction to text mining, an interdisciplinary computational method and iterative approach for reading documents.
+It encompasses several techniques that facilitate exploration and identification of word frequencies and co-occurrences, patterns and relationships between phrases, and themes across multiple texts.
 In this workshop, we’ll reverse-engineer existing text mining projects to introduce important vocabulary, common analysis techniques, data collection and preparation considerations, and potential software choices.
-We will conclude with a brief demonstration of Voyant, a free web-based tool.
+We will conclude with a brief demonstration of Voyant, a free web-based tool that enables text analysis discoveries through multiple data visualizations.

 screenshot of an article in the Orange County Register, with the headline that reads: CSUF project tells the stories of the Black community through digital mapping